estpr/soloLTRseeker/README.md

 `soloLTRseeker   /abs/path/to/sample.gff3  /abs/path/to/sample.fasta`

-Two arguments deserve further clarification,though.
+Two arguments deserve further clarification, though.
 Particularly, -r ARG will adopt different meanings depending on -u.
 If the latter is set to F, then the former, -r, refers to the number of threads allocated for a single BLAST process.
 Conversely, when -u ARG is T, the LTR library will be split in the number of files specified by -r and they will be analysed in parallel as independent BLAST processes.
 Even though, -r and -u were both conceived with runtime in mind, we must admit now that this *parallelisation* option falls entirely within the realm of ad hoc implementations, as there are multiple factors influencing this variable.
 However, based on our little experience we might suggest that, if server’s capacity is not a real concern, then the faster option for analysing a small/medium genome might be the second one.
 On the contrary, if memory resources are restricted, it might be better going for the first alternative.

 In any case, we are aware that shell scripting is a rather limited base for an ambitious endeavour.
-That being so, the pipeline does modestly seek to channel the result of much greater tools, reporting along the way as much information as possible.
+That being so, it's fair to stress it again: the pipeline does modestly seek to channel the results of much greater tools, reporting along the way as much information as possible.

 ## DEPENDENCIES